AutopsyTurvy/JavaScript2-CapChat-kitty-Alice-Case/README.md

 -- Profile page

 Should display the information that the user has put on their register form, should display the posts they have made.
--- buy now

-Upon clicking the "Buy Now"/ "Add to cart" button on either the home page or the product details page, the number next to the cart icon should increase.
-Whwn clicking on the cart icon itself, there should be visible a list of the games (or an empty cart if you have not selected any of the games), their prices, a running total and a "complete purchase" button that accurately simulates the buying process.

--- Contact Page

-This page should have form validation, and simulate the process of emailing the hosts of the site.

--- Other Pages

-For the functionality of the site the other pages are not integral- should inclide an "About us" page.

 ---